Val-de-Marne

 Val-de-Marne ([val də maʁn], "Vale of the Marne") is a department of France located in the Île-de-France region.
-Named after the river Marne, it is situated in the Grand Paris metropolis to the southeast of the City of Paris.
+Named after the river Marne, it is situated in the Grand Paris metropolis to the southeast of Paris’ city centre.
 In 2019, Val-de-Marne had a population of 1,407,124.

 Its INSEE and postcode number is 94.

 Geography

 Val-de-Marne is, together with Seine-Saint-Denis and Hauts-de-Seine, one of three small departments in Île-de-France that form a ring around Paris, known as the Petite Couronne ("inner ring").
 Since 1 January 2016, Val-de-Marne is included in the Métropole du Grand Paris.

 Principal towns

 The most populous commune is Vitry-sur-Seine; the prefecture Créteil is the second-most populous.
 As of 2019, there are 5 communes with more than 60,000 inhabitants:

 Administration

 Val-de-Marne is made up of 3 departmental arrondissements and 47 communes: